insanejellyfish/odin-recipes/README.md

 Created a simple recipe site using html and css.
+While also learning how to use git and github.